 Marinate the steak:

-- In a small bowl, whisk together the balsamic vinegar, soy sauce, mustard, garlic powder, and cumin.
-Place the steak in a Ziploc bag.
+- Place the steak in a Ziploc bag.
 Pour the marinade into the bag and rub it all over the steak.
 Seal the bag, removing as much air as possible.
 Place the bag on a plate in the fridge for at least 4 hours or overnight.
-If you're home while the steak is marinating, flip it once in a while.
+If you're home while the steak is marinating, flip it occasionally.

 Cook the steak:

 - Using oven mitts, remove the skillet from the heat.
-Tent it with foil, and allow the steak to rest - and finish cooking from the skillet's heat - for 5 minutes.
+Tent it with foil to allow the steak to rest and finish cooking from the skillet's heat for 5 minutes.

 - Transfer the steak to a cutting board.
-Slice it very thinly and serve.
+Slice it thinly and serve.

 Notes